lltfm/openness/README.md

 to refine, new beliefs to add or perhaps even beliefs to remove.
 This process empowers individuals to leverage AI to create and explore evolving belief systems tailored for and by themselves in a way that could not exist prior to the advent of LLM AIs.
+The LLM AI provides a kind of semi-objective platform for the "computation" of beliefs.

 ## Notices